Start a D.A.R.E. Program

 A D.A.R.E.
 Instructor must be a uniformed law enforcement officer, meeting the minimum training standards for peace officer status in their state of residence, and who has completed the equivalent of two years as a peace officer with full police powers.
 Additionally, the D.A.R.E.
 Instructor candidate’s employing police agency shall have a memorandum of understanding with concerned school district(s) allowing implementation of D.A.R.E. after completion of the candidate’s training.

 The basic 80 hour D.A.R.E.
 Officer Training (DOT) allows a police officer or sheriff deputy to teach both the elementary curriculum and the middle school curriculum, as well as the high school curriculum.
 D.A.R.E. has new elementary and middle school curriculums, keepin’ it REAL (kiR).
-The D.A.R.E. kiR middle school curriculum which is a science- based program commended by the Surgeon General, Scientific American magazine, the President’s 2017 Commission on Combatting Drug Addiction and the Opioid Crisis, the National Institute of Justice, the California Healthy Kids Resource Center, and the United Nations.
+The D.A.R.E. kiR middle school curriculum which is an evidence-based program commended by the Surgeon General, Scientific American magazine, the President’s 2017 Commission on Combatting Drug Addiction and the Opioid Crisis, the National Institute of Justice, the California Healthy Kids Resource Center, and the United Nations.

 If you are a parent or caregiver in a community where D.A.R.E. is already taught, but is not in your school at the present time please contact your school administrator/principal and request the local law enforcement agency begin to teach D.A.R.E. at your school.